simon-ritchie/apysc/docstring_markdowns/apysc/_display/width_and_height_interfaces_for_ellipse.md

 ### `_append_height_attr_linking_setting` method docstring

-Append a height attribute linking setting.
+Append a height attribute linking settings.

 ### `_append_width_attr_linking_setting` method docstring

-Append a width attricute linking setting.
+Append a width attribute linking settings.

 ### `_initialize_width_and_height_if_not_initialized` method docstring

-Initialize _width and _height attributes if these are not initialized yet.
+Initialize _width and _height attributes if this interface does not initialize these yet.

 ### `_make_snapshot` method docstring